alexespana/JAES24/Experimentation.md

     <th style="border-width: 3px;">xls</th>
     <th>SmartBuildSkip</th>
     <th>Our approach</th>
+    <th>Our approach without accumulation</th>
   </tr>
   <tr>
     <td><b>ACC</b></td>
-    <td>0.912461</td>
-    <td>0.987382</td>
+    <td>0.912530</td>
+    <td>0.914106</td>
+    <td>0.985028</td>
   </tr>
   <tr>
     <td><b>Precision</b></td>
     <td>0.000000</td>
-    <td>0.970297</td>
+    <td>0.505376</td>
+    <td>0.942308</td>
   </tr>
   <tr>
     <td><b>Recall</b></td>
     <td>0.000000</td>
+    <td>0.846847</td>
     <td>0.882883</td>
   </tr>
   <tr>
     <td><b>F1-score</b></td>
     <td>0.000000</td>
-    <td>0.924528</td>
+    <td>0.632997</td>
+    <td>0.911628</td>
   </tr>
   <tr>
     <td><b>AUC</b></td>
-    <td>0.522460</td>
-    <td>0.998661</td>
+    <td>0.488653</td>
+    <td>0.922568</td>
+    <td>0.998320</td>
   </tr>
 </table>

 - SmartBuildSkip: as previously mentioned, the accuracy is high, but the precision, recall and f1-score are `0`, which means that the classifier is not able to predict the failed builds.
-The AUC is `0.522460`, which means that the model does not have almost discriminative capacity between positive and negative classes.
+The AUC is `0.488653`, which means that the model does not have almost discriminative capacity between positive and negative classes.
 - Our approach: we have a higher accuracy than the SmartBuildSkip, and the precision, recall and f1-score are higher.
-The precision is `0.970297`, which is a very good value, it indicates that `97.0297%` of the instances predicted as a failed build are actually failed builds.
-The recall is `0.882883`, which means that the `88.2883%` of the truly failed builds were correctly predicted by the model.
-The F1-score is `0.924528`, which is a high value.
-The AUC is `0.998661`, which is a very high value, this means that the model is able to distinguish between the classes.
+The precision is `0.505376`, which is a very good value, it indicates that `50.5376%` of the instances predicted as a failed build are actually failed builds.
+The recall is `0.846847`, which means that the `84.6847%` of the truly failed builds were correctly predicted by the model.
+The F1-score is `0.632997`, which is a high value.
+The AUC is `0.922568`, which is a very high value, this means that the model is able to distinguish between the classes.

 #### TypeScript: [https://github.com/microsoft/TypeScript](https://github.com/microsoft/TypeScript)

 - Number of builds = `7177`
-- Training size = `5742`
+- Training size = `5741`
-- Test size = `1435`
+- Test size = `1436`
 - Ratio of pass/fail builds = `0.9763132227950397/0.02368677720496029`

 <table align="center" border="1">